 Poison oak is very prevalent along this route.
 It’s not so bad that you need to wear pants, but definitely keep an eye out for it.
 Remember “when in three, leave them be”.
 If you or the dogs rub up against it, rinse yourself with water as soon as you can.
 Splash the dogs off too – you don’t want them to cuddle you then get it on you.

 More grassy sections – these parts also have quite a bit of cactus right on the sides of the trail.
-This is why I always suggest wearing closed-toe water shoes, like the Merrell Capra Rapid that I use.
+This is why I always suggest wearing closed-toe water shoes.

 Ahh, back in water…the Death Hollow Confluence is right around the corner.